joeyguerra/joeyguerra/pages/blog/2025/what-is-an-event.md

 # What is an event?

-Let’s talk about events.
+Let's talk about events.

 Not the kind with finger food and name tags.
 I mean the kind that runs your business — quietly, relentlessly, behind every invoice, every click, and every "oops."

 In software, we love to obsess over state.
-"What’s the current status?"; "Is this order active?"; "Did the payment go through?".
+"What's the current status?"; "Is this order active?"; "Did the payment go through?".

-But here’s the thing — state is just a snapshot of the past (a point in time).
-It’s a Polaroid in a world that’s constantly changing.
+But here's the thing — state is just a snapshot of the past (a point in time).
+It's a Polaroid in a world that's constantly changing.
 The real story — the movie — lives in the events.

 ## The Movie vs. The Snapshot

 Imagine you walk into a room.
-There’s a kid holding a gold medal.
-You can guess: "They must’ve won a race.".
-But you didn’t see the race — the sweat, the stumble, the last-second surge.
+There's a kid holding a gold medal.
+You can guess: "They must've won a race.".
+But you didn't see the race — the sweat, the stumble, the last-second surge.

-That’s what most software systems do: They store the medal and forget the race.
+That's what most software systems do: They store the medal and forget the race.

 Event-based systems say:
 > Forget the snapshot — give me the tape (think VHS tape here).